carlosharo/front-end-review/Style/README.md

 * Remove defaults

 The list-style-type:none property can also be used to remove the markers/bullets.
 Note that the list also has default margin and padding.
-To remove this, add margin:0 and padding:0 to <ul> or <ol>
+To remove this, add margin:0 and padding:0 to 'ul' or 'ol'

 * Shorthand
 The list-style property is a shorthand property.
 It is used to set all the list properties in one declaration: